 McKinsey published a report before Covid-19 that anticipated most of the disruption factors we are experiencing now: vehicle autonomy, connectivity, electrification, shared mobility (ACES), digitization of the market, and the proliferation of new, nimbler innovative tech firms.
 What wasn’t anticipated was the highly accelerated rates of digitization due to our new stay-at-home culture.

-In a survey by TrueCar during the initial three waves of the pandemic (approximately March, April and May2020), consumers selected aspects of remote retailing – such as
+In a survey by TrueCar issued during the initial three waves of the pandemic (approximately March, April and May2020), consumers selected aspects of remote retailing including:

 - video conferencing